Get involved

 Who can assess claims?
 Every participant counts – don’t worry about being an expert, we need diverse views

 Our method – the IDEA protocol – harnesses the power of structured group discussion in evaluating the credibility of published research.
 We have built a custom cloud-based platform to gather your evaluations.
-What we ask you to do is to evaluate the credibility of a claim, that is we ask you to read a paper and evaluate a set of credibility signals for that paper, including transparency, validity, robustness and replicability.
+What we ask you to do is to evaluate the credibility of a claim, that is we ask you to read a paper and evaluate a set of credibility signals for that paper, including comprehensibility, validity, robustness and replicability.

 If you would like more information, you can: